 In early September 1941, James wanted to go home to see his family, but his request was refused.
-He learned he was being transferred to 753rd Tank Battalion which had been sent to Camp Polk, Louisiana, where James was sent to join them.
-While at Camp Polk, James volunteered or had his name selected to join the 192nd Tank Battalion and replace a National Guardsman who had been released from federal duty because the man was married or considered to be “too old” to go overseas.
+He learned he was being transferred to the 753rd Tank Battalion which had been sent to Camp Polk, Louisiana, where James was sent to join them.
+While at Camp Polk, James volunteered or had his name selected to join the 192nd Tank Battalion and replace a National Guardsman who had been released from federal duty because the man was married with dependents, was to be “too old” to go overseas, or whose National Guard enlistment was near ending.
 James was assigned to A Company as a member of a tank crew.
 It should be mentioned that he lost his rank and reverted back to a private.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables.
 Although they were not allowed off the ship, the soldiers were able to mail letters home before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.